GMP Compliance Consulting – Biotechnological Products and ATMPs

-GMP is a major quality control strategy with emphasis on the “process quality”.
-The objective of GMP is to follow quality standards.
+Good Manufacturing Pratice (GMP) is a major quality control strategy with emphasis on the process quality.
 Quality alone cannot be sufficiently tested to the product.

 Pharmaceutical products are subject to high quality standards as part of submission for regulatory approval.
 Among these are: reporting adverse drug reactions; monitoring clinical trials and conducting inspections of manufacturers; compliance with good clinical practice (GCP); good manufacturing practice (GMP); good distribution practice (GDP), and good pharmacovigilance practice (GVP).

 For their manufacture, distribution and marketing authorization, a manufacturing license is required.
-Therefore, for a drug manufacturer, the manufacturing authorization is an essential GMP requirement.
+Therefore, for a drug manufacturer, the manufacturing authorization is an essential GMP property.

 Qualification and validation are key GMP requirements for the implementation of those quality standards.
 Validation operations, especially in producing sterile biopharmaceuticals, can be very challenging.
 The procedures are arduous and requires conscientiousness and commitment, knowledge and experience, as there are predetermined specifications and regulations to meet.